TheBlackSwitch/datapack-common-code/README.md

 - An overlay plugin used to show overlays to the user (using equipment)
 - A tag you can add to your custom data of an item to kill it when dropped
 - A lightweight easing api used to ease between 2 positions easily.
 Useful for cutscenes!
+- A random predicate to run stuff with a random chance

 # 📜License
 theblackswitch datapack-common-code © 2025 by theblackswitch is licensed under Creative Commons Attribution No Derivatives 4.0 International